pingcap/docs-cn/best-practices/java-app-best-practices.md

 By adding the `@Transactional` annotation to the method definition, AOP starts the transaction before the method is called, and commits the transaction before the method returns the result.
 If your application has a similar need, you can find `@Transactional` in code to determine when the transaction is started and closed.

 Pay attention to a special case of embedding.
 If it occurs, Spring will behave differently based on the [Propagation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Propagation.html) configuration.
-Because TiDB does not support savepoint, nested transactions are not supported yet.

 ## Misc